 Eating healthy should be fairly straightforward.
 But when you consider the number of different diets and health philosophies to choose from, things can get complicated very quickly.
 So when we heard Rangan Chatterjee, correspondent on BBC's Doctor in the House and author of The Four Pillar Plan, speaking to the health benefits of one simple vegetable, our interest was piqued.

 Gut health aside, broccoli is also a great source of vitamins K and C, iron, magnesium, potassium, zinc, fiber, folate, and more.
-The Dairy Council of California even considers it an "all-star vegetable" because of its ability to reduce your risk of chronic diseases and improve your overall health, in addition to providing you with a host of beneficial vitamins and minerals.
-The council recommend steaming, roasting, stir-frying, or even microwaving broccoli in order to preserve the nutrients; boiling, on the other hand, strips up to 90% of the valuable nutrients.
+Consuming broccoli has the ability to reduce your risk of chronic diseases and improve your overall health, in addition to providing you with a host of beneficial vitamins and minerals.
+It's recommended to steam, roast, stir-fry, or even microwave broccoli in order to preserve the nutrients; boiling, on the other hand, strips away a large percentage of the valuable nutrients.

 Den Besten G, Van Eunen K, Groen AK, Venema K, Reijngoud DJ, Bakker BM.
 The Role of Short-Chain Fatty Acids in the Interplay Between Diet, Gut Microbiota, and Host Energy Metabolism.
 J Lipid Res.
 2013;54(9):2325-40. doi:10.1194/jlr.R036012

 Duar RM, Kyle D, Casaburi G. Colonization Resistance in the Infant Gut: The Role of in Reducing pH and Preventing Pathogen Growth.
 High Throughput.
 2020;9(2). doi:10.3390/ht9020007